VCTLabs/redis-ipc/README.rst

 Important caveat regarding redis security
 =========================================

 After covering the many attractions of redis_, it is only fair to point out an important limitation: the `lack of security features`_ (toy authentication and no ability to restrict capabilities of connected clients) makes it highly unsuitable for access by untrusted users.

 Security-wise (and performance-wise, for that matter) it is better to use unix sockets than a locally-bound tcp socket, so that filesystem permissions can be used to restrict socket access to a certain user or group.
 However always keep in mind that a rogue process running as that authorized user or group gains full admin powers over the server, including snooping of all redis_ activity and making runtime changes to the config.

-For that reason, **never** use redis_ in security-sensitive environments unless there are solid external mechanisms for restricting access (sandboxing, custom SELinux policy limiting redis connections to specific trusted applications), and for security-critical tasks the principle of layered defense calls for a more secure store as an additional line of defense -- credit card info cached in an unencrypted redis store would be such a juicy target for any attackers who made it onto the server!
+For that reason, **never** use redis_ in security-sensitive environments unless there are solid external mechanisms for restricting  access (sandboxing, custom SELinux policy limiting redis connections to specific trusted applications), and for security-critical tasks the  principle of layered defense calls for a more secure store as an additional line of defense, eg, credit card info cached in an unencrypted redis store would be such a juicy target for any attackers who made it onto the server!

 Example of sensible scenarios for redis deployment: